gnucoop/ajf/projects/core/models/src/utils/expression-utils.md

 The values are converted to strings.
 An optional expression can be added to filter which forms to consider in the computation.

+`FIRST(forms, expression, dateField = "created_at")`
+Evaluates the expression in the first form by date.

 `LAST(forms, expression, dateField = "created_at")`
 Evaluates the expression in the last form by date.